SBiswas2004/Sportsperson_Image_Classification/README.md

-# Sportsperson_Image_Classification
-A web-based machine learning project that classifies images of famous sportspersons using face detection and wavelet features.
+Sportsperson Identification Using Face Recognition and Machine Learning A web-based application that identifies famous sportspersons by analyzing facial features through image processing and machine learning.